Fast and Interpretable Protein Substructure Alignment via Optimal Transport: Empirical Analysis

 \subsection{Quality of Predicted Alignments}

 Beyond quantitative metrics, we assess PLASMA’s robustness in identifying biologically meaningful substructures by examining both alignment scores and alignment matrices.

 PLASMA effectively distinguishes proteins with shared local functional substructures even when overall structural similarity is low.
 Figure~\ref{fig:score-comparison} provides evidence from two perspectives, with all embedding-based methods obtaining protein representations from \textsc{Ankh}.
 Figure~\ref{fig:score-comparison}A compares similarity score distributions for protein pairs from \texttt{test\_inter}, where PLASMA and PLASMA-PF clearly separate positive and negative pairs.
 This advantage comes from the OT framework, which emphasizes local correspondences independent of overall similarity.
 In contrast, EBA and \textsc{CosineSim} show substantial overlap between positive and negative distributions.
 EBA in particular lacks an upper bound on its scores, making them difficult to interpret and subject to calibration problems (\ie scores cannot be directly used as probabilities and lead to unstable thresholds).
 Figure~\ref{fig:score-comparison}B further groups test-set alignment scores by TM-score to assess performance under different levels of global similarity for protein pairs.
-Although all methods degrade as TM-score decreases, PLASMA and PLASMA-PF consistently maintain high ROC-AUC values above $0.9$, whereas EBA and \textsc{CosineSim} deteriorate sharply on low-similarity samples when TM-score $<0.5$ or $<0.3$.
+Although all methods degrade as TM-score decreases, PLASMA and PLASMA-PF consistently maintain high ROC-AUC values above $0.9$, whereas baseline EBA, \textsc{CosineSim}, Foldseek, and TM-align deteriorate sharply on low-similarity samples when TM-score is sufficiently small (\eg lower than $0.5$).

 While both PLASMA variants demonstrate strong performance in score-based discrimination, their alignment quality differs.
 This is evident in Figure~\ref{fig:lms-comparison}, which compares their performance using the LMS score to evaluate correspondence between predicted alignments and annotated regions.
-PLASMA consistently outperforms PLASMA-PF across motifs, binding sites, and active sites, demonstrating that learning improves the prediction of similar substructures.
+PLASMA consistently outperforms PLASMA-PF across motifs, binding sites, and active sites, demonstrating that learning improves the prediction of local structural motifs.
 By contrast, while EBA also produces alignment matrices, it cannot be meaningfully assessed with LMS: its unconstrained formulation yields a maximal LMS of $1.0$ regardless of true alignment accuracy.